 What possibilities are there to extend your understanding of Drama?

 GCSE Drama allows progress to A Level Theatre Studies, University degrees in Drama, Theatre Studies or the technical crafts associated with theatre e.g. stage management, costume design, lighting.
-Careers in performance, stage craft, journalism, law, management (the latter requiring good powers of oratory and confidence in
+Careers in performance, stagecraft, journalism, law, management and many more.